July 28, 2025

 Comprehensive Wellbeing Integration:

-Real Example from Our Daily Practice:Each week this term, children will participate in different fundamental movement skills - from jumping and catching to galloping and side sliding.
-These aren't just physical activities; they'll build confidence, spatial awareness, and the physical foundations children need for handwriting and school activities.
+A Real Example From Our Program: In a recent term, children took part each week in different fundamental movement skills, from jumping and catching to galloping and side sliding.
+These weren't just physical activities; they built confidence, spatial awareness, and the physical foundations children need for handwriting and school activities.

 Observable Signs Your Child Is Developing: